Walker Response Patterns#

 walker:priv InnerWalker {

-can work with `root entry {
+can work with Root entry {

-report "inner data";
+self.result = "inner data";

 }